 Symptoms of car sickness in dogs

-Not all dogs will actually vomit in the car, though that does happen, as with Bear.
-Common symptoms of motion sickness in dogs include:
+Not all dogs will actually vomit in the car, though Bear stands as a prime example of the type of dog who does.

-- Excessive licking of lips
+- Excessive lip licking

 - Excessive drooling